tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I learned how to use req.body in express to get the inputs of the form.
 By using fs.writeFile to create a file with the data, I had a problem to redirect my page in the callback function.
 Tomorrow I'll try to solve this.

 **Thoughts**: I had a problem with the callback function to redirect to the index page and I searched for this error and didn't found nothing related.
 I'm worry if I'm not capable to solve this for myself and be stuck at this problem.

+### Day 50 July 02, 2020

+**Today's Progress**: Today I implemented a button of whatsapp in the site of the work.
+I also studied some of css animations and javascript DOM manipulation.

+**Thoughts**: I really want to start reading some javascript books and go deep in the studies of the language.